 As conventional oil production becomes increasingly constrained, transportation fuels are being produced from low-quality hydrocarbon resources (e.g. bitumen deposits) as well as from non-petroleum fossil fuel feedstocks (e.g. gas-to-liquid synthetic fuels).
-Greenhouse gas (GHG) regulations such as the California Low Carbon Fuel Standard (CA LCFS) and European Union Fuel Quality Directive must properly account for the GHG intensities of these new fuel sources.
+Greenhouse gas (GHG) regulations such as the California Low Carbon Fuel Standard (CA LCFS) and European Union Fuel Quality Directive aim to properly account for the GHG intensities of these new fuel sources.

 Significant volumes of transport fuels are already produced using unconventional technologies and from unconventional resources.
 These include enhanced oil recovery, oil sands, coal-to-liquids and gas-to-liquids synthetic fuels, and oil shale.
 US enhanced oil recovery (EOR) projects produced 663 kbbl/d in 2010 [1].
 About 40% of US EOR production is from steam-induced heavy oil production in California and 60% is from gas injection (largely CO_2 injection) [1].
 Global EOR production is less certain due to poor data availability, but exceeds 1200 kbbl/d [1].
+Thermal production of oil occurs globally, and is not limited to Canadian heavy oil resources, with production centers occurring in California, Indonesia, Oman, Canada, China, and other oil producing regions.

 Production of crude bitumen from the oil sands reached 1490 kbbl/d in 2009 [2, 3].
 Production of liquid products from oil sands, including raw bitumen and synthetic crude oil (SCO), reached 1350 kbbl/d in 2009, due to volume loss upon upgrading of bitumen to SCO.
 This amount represents an increase from ≈ 600 kbbl/d in 2000 [4].
-Current plans for expansion of production capacity are significant, with over 7000 kbbl/d of capacity in all stages of construction and planning, as shown in Figure 3 [3].
+Current plans for expansion of production capacity are significant, with over 7000 kbbl/d of capacity in all stages of operation, construction and planning, as shown in Figure 3 [3].